 Carrying excess passengers can result in a fine of approximately $160.

 Driving on the beach is not allowed.
 The fine is approximately $200.

 San José has a rotating ban on rush-hour traffic, with the goal of reducing congestion and fuel consumption.
 The ban bars certain license plate numbers from driving during certain times of the day – Monday through Friday from 7 to 8:30 AM and from 4 to 5:30 PM.
 Cars with license plates ending in the digits 1 or 2 are banned on Monday; 3 or 4 on Tuesday; 5 or 6 on Wednesday; 7 or 8 on Thursday; and 9 or 0 on Friday.
 If you are caught driving a car with a banned license plate within the central part of San José on these days/hours, you will be ticketed.

 As you can see, Costa Rica’s driving laws are similar to most other countries.
-The key things to remember include wearing a seatbelt, having your driver’s license handy, not speeding, not talking on the phone, not driving under the influence, and always using a child’s seat for children under the age of 12.
+The key things to remember include wearing a seatbelt, having your driver’s license handy, not speeding, not talking on the phone, not driving under alcohol or drugs influence, and always using a child’s seat for children under the age of 12.
 By familiarizing yourself with these laws and being a cautious, defensive driver, you should not have any legal problems while driving in Costa Rica.

 Renting a car in Costa Rica has the potential to create a very unique trip for travelers.
 You can seek out little-known places, stop when you want, and craft your own adventure from scratch.
 However, driving in Costa Rica is serious.
 Road conditions can be difficult and driving times can be long.
 Before getting behind the wheel, think about what it requires and how you want your trip to unfold.
 Your experience in Costa Rica will be fantastic no matter what direction you steer your adventure.